User Community Service Desk Downloads

 </executorConfig>

-Task listeners allow executing custom code when a task status changes (task is enqueued, started, aborted, finished, failed).
-Every task listener has following parameters (code fragments executed or templates used when the state of the task changes accordingly):
+Task listeners allow executing custom code when a task status changes (for example, a task is enqueued, started, stopped, finished, failed).
+Every task listener has the following parameters (that is, code fragments executed or templates used when the state of the task changes accordingly):

-• whenEnqueued - Task is put to queue and is waiting.
+• whenEnqueued - Task is put in queue and is waiting to be processed.

 • whenStarted - Task is started.